reem-codes/japana-cli/README.md

 -asc, --ascending | sort by frequency in ascending order (default descending) -dic, --dictionary | add dictionary definitions
 -k, --kana | count kana words
+-i, --include | include words with no definitions
 -o OUTPUT, --output OUTPUT | the full file path where the output will be saved, default is output/output.txt

 # sample output